Modular operads, iterated distributive laws and a nerve theorem for circuit algebras: Introduction

 A monad $\TTk$ for nonunital circuit algebras is constructed in \cref{sec: nonunital}.
 This is almost identical to the monad discussed by Kock in \cite{Koc18} and very similar to the nonunital modular operad monad $\TT$ constructed in \cite{Ray20}. \cref{sec. mod op} reviews the construction in \cite{Ray20} of the modular operad monad $\DD\TT$ by composing $\TT$ with a unit monad $\DD$, and gives an explicit description of the monad $\TTp$, that extends $\TT$ to the EM category of algebras for $\DD$, $\GSp$.

-Despite the similarities between $\TTk$ and $\TT$, the monad for unital circuit algebras cannot be obtained directly from a distributive law involving $\TTk$.
-Instead, it is necessary to supplement the construction of \cite{Ray20} by observing that $\TTk$ is, itself a composite monad.
-This happens in \cref{sec. monad CO}, in which an iterated distributive law is described and it is shown that algebras for the resulting composite $\LL \DD \TT$ of three monads on $\GS$ are, indeed, equivalent to circuit algebras.
+Despite the similarities between $\TTk$ and $\TT$, the monad for unital circuit algebras cannot be obtained directly from a distributive law involving $\TTk$ and $\DD$.
+Instead, it is necessary to supplement the construction of \cite{Ray20} by observing that $\TTk = \LL\TT$ is, itself a composite monad.
+This happens in \cref{sec. monad CO}, in which an iterated distributive law is described and it is shown circuit algebras are equivalent to algebras for the resulting composite $\LL \DD \TT$ of three monads on $\GS$.

 Finally, \cref{sec. nerve} contains a detailed description of the graphical category $\Klgrt$ for circuit algebras, and this leads easily to the proof of the nerve theorem (\cref{thm nerve intro}).
-There is a ``lifted'' monad $\widetilde{ \LL }\TTp$ on $\GSp$ whose algebras are circuit algebras. \cref{thm nerve intro} is then implied by the observation that $\widetilde{ \LL }\TTp$ has arities on $\GSp$ and hence satisfies the conditions of the abstract nerve machinery of \cite{BMW12}.
-Three different proofs of this theorem are discussed (c.f.,~Proof of \cref{thm: CO nerve} and Remarks~\ref{rmk patterns proof}~and~\ref{rmk bmw proof}).
+The monad $\LL$ lifts to $\DD\TT$ algebras and $\TT$ extends to $\DD$ algebras.
+Hence, there is a ``lifted'' monad $\widetilde{ \LL }\TTp$ on $\GSp$ whose algebras are circuit algebras. \cref{thm nerve intro} is then implied by the observation that $\widetilde{ \LL }\TTp$ has arities on $\GSp$ and hence satisfies the conditions of the abstract nerve machinery of \cite{BMW12}.
+Three different proofs of this theorem are discussed (c.f.,~Proof of \cref{thm: CO nerve} and Remarks~\ref{rmk bmw proof}~and~\ref{rmk patterns proof}).